Discontinuity of Straightening in Anti-holomorphic Dynamics: I

-The precise statement is given in the following results, which were proved in \cite[Proposition 3.7, Theorem 3.8, Corollary 3.9]{HS}.
-The proof of this fact uses the concept of holomorphic fixed point index.
+The precise statement is given in the following results, which were proved in \cite[Proposition~3.7, Theorem~3.8, Corollary~3.9]{HS}.
+The proof of this fact uses the concept of holomorphic fixed point index \cite[\S 12]{M1new}.
 The main idea is that when several simple fixed points merge into one parabolic point, each of their indices tends to $\infty$, but the sum of the indices tends to the index of the resulting parabolic fixed point, which is finite.

 \begin{lemma}[Fixed Point Index on Parabolic Arc] Along any parabolic arc of odd period, the fixed point index is a real valued real-analytic function that tends to $+\infty$ at both ends. \end{lemma}